Grey plover

 The grey plover or black-bellied plover (Pluvialis squatarola) is a large plover breeding in Arctic regions.
 It is a long-distance migrant, with a nearly worldwide coastal distribution when not breeding.

 Taxonomy

 The grey plover was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Tringa squatarola.
-It is now placed with three other plovers in the genus Pluvialis that was introduced by the French onithologist Mathurin Jacques Brisson in 1760.
+It is now placed with three other plovers in the genus Pluvialis that was introduced by the French ornithologist Mathurin Jacques Brisson in 1760.
 The genus name is Latin and means relating to rain, from pluvia, "rain".
 It was believed that they flocked when rain was imminent.
 The species name squatarola is a Latinised version of Sgatarola, a Venetian name for some kind of plover.

 The English common name used for this species differs in different parts of the world.
 It is generally known as "grey plover" in the Old World and "black-bellied plover" in the New World.